controlf/mift/README.md

 To install dependencies, execute 'pip install -r requirements.txt' in the root directory of mift.
-To install the required modules on an offline machine, such as a forensic workstation, use the install script in the 'offline_install' directory.
-Execute with 'python install.py'
+To install the required modules on an offline machine, such as a forensic workstation, use the install script in the '/offline_install' directory.
+Execute with 'python install.py'.
+Offline install only supports Python 3.8.

 To build an executable file, execute 'pyinstaller spec.spec' from a command shell in the root directory of mift.